Former Michigan football assistant Chris Partridge denies involvement in sign-stealing scheme

 Michigan released a statement shortly after he was fired, saying the decision was made to preserve the integrity of the NCAA investigation.

-He did not add any detail about what conversations and with who led to him being fired.
-He said that he waited to release this statement to avoid distracting Michigan players in the lead-up to the Ohio State game.
+Partridge did not provide details on who those conversations were with and what exactly they were about, but he said that he waited to release this statement to avoid distracting Michigan players before the Ohio State game.

+SHAWN WINDSOR: Michigan has shown it can beat the Buckeyes.
+Now it's time to beat everyone else.

-Partridge was the second U-M staffer to leave the team mid-season after Stalions resigned Nov.
+Partridge is the second U-M staffer to leave the team this season after Stalions resigned Nov.
 3 following evidence he was the mastermind behind the illegal sign-stealing scheme.

 This article originally appeared on Detroit Free Press: Chris Partridge shares why Michigan football fired him this month